ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 ### Adding the package.json file

-We create a folder called `assets` in our root directory of our `.csproj`. in that folder we can run `npm init` or `yarn init`.
+We create a folder called `assets` in our root directory of our `.csproj`. in that folder, we can run `npm init` or `yarn init`.
 For the rest of this post I'll use Yarn, but feel free to use NPM, it should also work.

 so when we initialize a `package.json` file we can add some dependencies.
 Below are some I used, but if you're not using Sass, you can leave out some.